bitprj/Bitcamp-Slack/README.md

 --

 Want to apply?
-Go to: [bitproject.org](http://bitproject.org "bitproject.org") to learn more.
+Go to [bitproject.org](http://bitproject.org "bitproject.org") to learn more.